SabrinaZ8/furniture-project/README.md

 User authentication is handled with Clerk, providing an easy-to-implement login and registration solution.
 Clerk manages the authentication lifecycle, including account creation, login, and logout, simplifying the user flow.
 - **Session Persistence**:
 Clerk automatically manages user sessions, ensuring authentication persists across browser sessions.
 This provides a seamless and uninterrupted user experience.

-### 6. AWS S3 Integration

-- **Image Storage**:
-Product images are stored using AWS S3, offering a scalable and secure storage solution.
-S3 allows images to be easily accessed and displayed in the ecommerce interface, improving site performance by loading images directly from the cloud.

-## EC2 Instance

-To host the React application for this E-commerce, an AWS EC2 instance was used.
-The application was successfully configured and deployed on the server, accessible via public IP.

-### Technologies Used:

-- **AWS EC2**: To host and run the application.
-- **PuTTY**: To access the EC2 instance terminal via SSH.
-- **Linux**: Operating system of the EC2 instance.
-- **Nginx**: Used as a web server to manage traffic and route requests.

-### Links

-- [Google Drive Link - Video](https://drive.google.com/file/d/1HaURkHu1SRDFZgHQK_IrjQAW-mRVvVy_/view?usp=sharing) - Deployment demonstration video on EC2.

 ## Author